ltc-1982/Elk-Project-2020/README.md

 Still, this private key is essentially useless until the NSG is updated to allow SSH traffic.

 This further protects the machines on the network by ensuring they can't be accessed, by the private key owner or any attacker who intercepted it, until the cloud administrator explicitly allows such access.

-Now, you will apply secure architecture methods to their jump box configuration: